a-shine/pm-for-startups/deck.md

 Rule of thumb:

-- KS - Involve, engage, consultant (as they pose a risk)
+- KeepS - Engage, consultant (as they pose a risk)
-- MC - Involve in decision, communicate regularly
+- KeyS - Involve in decision, communicate regularly
 - KI - Make use of interest
 - ME - Inform, low priority